MouthsheepZZZ/image_pantone_annotator/README.md

 - **Drag to reposition**: Click and drag any color swatch or sampling point to move it
 - **Find similar colors**: Click "Similar" button on any color swatch to explore alternatives
+  - Each color swatch displays a split view: original color (left) vs Pantone match (right)
+  - Easily compare the sampled color with potential Pantone alternatives
+  - Adjust the Delta E threshold to find more or fewer similar colors
 - **Color filtering**: Use the "Color Filter" panel to restrict matching to specific Pantone systems
 - **Customize appearance**: Click "Settings" button to adjust:
   - Swatch size (40-150px)